 Furthermore, Bandler and Grinder also claim that NLP methodology can “model” the skills of exceptional people, allowing anyone to increase the speed at which they acquire those skills.
 There are many anecdotal accounts, as well which express, often in a single session, NLP can treat problems such as phobias, depression, tic disorders, psychosomatic illnesses, and some memory and learning disorder-related issues.

+First of all, there are plenty of problems in any field, study, and applications but this is especially true for a soft science like mental health.
 There have been many NLP Trainers and Practitioners over the years who have claimed that there is something “more” going on while practicing NLP; they have irresponsibly or ignorantly claimed there is possibly a meta-physical or supernatural component to what Neuro-linguistic Programming can accomplish.
 Outlandish Claims such as curing cancer, healing internal organ defects, and the like have been the biggest problem(s) for the scientific community to embrace NLP and have caused many skeptics to avoid validating the practice in any way, understandably.

 NLP, begins every aspect within it by first defining which well-formed outcome one wants to achieve.
 The first step of NLP, (after adopting the presuppositions) is learning how to create well-formed outcomes.
 Ironically, one can still learn or naturally acquire many of the skills, techniques, and models within Neuro-linguistic Programming, without forming well-formed outcomes but producing any worthwhile results becomes nearly impossible without that first step.

 Because NLP is a communication tool, among other applications and uses, it can be taught and learned to help NLP Practitioners adopt certain skills to:

 Become better at “reading” the micro-expressions of others while mastering their own (Sensory Acuity)